khristos/RedHatEx1/questions.md

-Section 1 - Design & Development
+###Section 1 - Design & Development
 Q1
 Could you outline what you would consider to be the important considerations if you were asked to develop an enterprise-level web application?

-A.
+A
-      1. Bring value to the user
+- Bring value to the user
-      2. Scalability
+- Scalability
-      3. Security, Redundancy
+- Security, Redundancy
-      4. Speed
+- Speed
-      5. Reliability, Usability, Monitoring
+- Reliability, Usability, Monitoring

 Q2
 Describe the approach you take in testing your applications.